tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 On Thursday June 13th, PTW has taken down the roster section of their page.

-In a [Twitch stream](https://www.twitch.tv/videos/2180575222) on June 25th, Pawłowski confirmed that Axel Fox, a popular babyface, has also quit the organization.
-This was the first time this info was shared, as Axel himself did not reveal it before.
+In a [Twitch stream](https://www.twitch.tv/videos/2180575222) on June 25th Pawłowski confirmed that Axel Fox, a popular babyface, had also quit the organization.
+This was the first time this info was shared, as Axel himself had not revealed it before.

 #### Soft reboot: Ryucon, new co-owner

 Breaking the silence, Pawłowski promised that the Ryucon show will be a new opening for PTW.
 The non-televised show included many new faces, both from [PTW Academy](@/o/ptw-academy.md) and foreign free agents.
-During the show, Łukasz "Prezes" Okoński, owner of Dworek Pod Platanem where [Underground 21](@/e/ptw/2024-04-13-ptw-underground-21.md) was held, was announced as PTW's new co-owner.
+During the show, Łukasz Okoński, the owner of Dworek Pod Platanem where [Underground 21](@/e/ptw/2024-04-13-ptw-underground-21.md) was held, was announced as PTW's new co-owner.
 This change was not reflected in official registration documents (as of August 21, 2024), where Pawłowski remains the sole shareholder and director of PTW's commercial entity, and the sole board member of PTW's other legal entity, a non-profit association.
 Nevertheless, Okoński's increased involvement was noticeable, as he was actively promoting PTW on social media.
 Renamed Łukasz "Prezes" Okoński, he gradually increased his presence, appearing on virtually every show and taking part in segments.